 Analysis | Wray delivers a big blow to Jan.
-6 conspiracy theories, but the GOP keeps feeding them
+6 baseless claims about antifa, but the GOP keeps feeding them

 “I’ve heard the expression that, here in Washington, whoever has the best narrative wins,” Cornyn said.
 “And so sometimes I think the narrative is created and then [they] try to search for facts that might bolster that narrative.

-“But as you said, the fact is there are these extremist groups are not monolithic.
+“But as you said, the fact is these extremist groups are not monolithic.
 So that’s, I think, an important part of understanding the threat.
 I’ve heard them described — some of these folks described as white supremacists, domestic terrorists, insurrectionists, rioters, seditionists, anarchists.
 The list goes on and on.”

 That is indeed quite a list.
-It just includes a group — anarchists — whom Wray had already explicitly said there was no evidence participated in the Capitol riot.
+It just includes a group — anarchists — who Wray had already explicitly said there was no evidence participated in the Capitol riot.

 Cornyn went on to cite a George Washington University study that classified the Capitol rioters in a few different groups, including a large but not overwhelming chunk of “inspired believers” — accounting for 142 out of 257 arrests at the time.
 Again, the implication seemed to be that perhaps other rioters weren’t inspired by Trump.
-As the study makes clear, though, those people were separated from others not because of their motivation being Trump, but because of their lack of participation in an organized group like a militia.
+As the study makes clear, though, those people were separated from others not because they were motivated by Trump, but because of their lack of participation in an organized group like a militia.

 Cornyn didn’t say it so directly, mind you, but instead used it to again cast doubt on the “narrative.”
 Grassley, similarly, didn’t make accusations about antifa involvement in Jan.
 6, but he did seek to focus the debate on that even at a time in which the events of Jan.
-6 are front-and-center in Congress — and as much of the conservative movement has latched on to conspiracy theories about antifa being the true entity behind Jan.
+6 are front-and-center in Congress — and as much of the conservative movement has latched on to baseless claims about antifa being the true entity behind Jan.
 6.

 These issues are valid to look at, including Sicknick’s death.
 They just predictably feed into a narrative that has misled many Americans — even by the direct account of the man who was testifying Tuesday.

 The hearing wasn’t just about Jan.
 6, but also “other threats” and domestic terrorism.
-But focusing so much on antifa and anarchists at a time in which so many in the GOP have latched on to conspiracy theories about them and Jan.
+But focusing so much on antifa and anarchists at a time in which so many in the GOP have latched on to speculation about them and Jan.
 6 is certainly a choice.
-The questioning of the “narrative” also suggests there is any real reason to doubt that this was Trump supporters acting on his behalf.
+The effort to question the “narrative” also suggests there was some reason to doubt that this was Trump supporters acting on his behalf.
 Wray made clear there wasn’t, after 280 arrests.

 Cornyn said in his questions that he was worried about people setting a narrative and then looking hard for facts to support it.
 But that’s really more been the story of what has happened on his side of the aisle, with Trump’s allies immediately pointing to antifa and still failing to find evidence to back that up, two months later.